 - Suggested reviewers

-- NEW for this Fiscal Year a USGS Data Management Plan must be included in the full
+- A USGS Data Management Plan must be included in the full proposal.

 Application submission procedure: